 "It is a little-known fact that LSD can be injected intravenously.
 In 1972, a hippie in Oakland, California flushed a full syringe of lysergic acid diethylamide down the toilet in anticipation of a police raid.
 Surprisingly, rather than clogging up the building plumbing, the small syringe found its way into the city’s combined sewer system..."
 Read more.

 "Scratch that.
 Graduation from Brown was the best day of his life until 8:49 that evening when his father, whom he had admired, loved, and deeply adored, but largely from a distance, was announced dead on arrival at Providence Hospital..."
 Read more.

 "Oh, how the president smiled when an aide brought him that news.
 He gave the man a warm handshake and didn’t fire him until the following week..."
 Read more.

-Subscribe to the character, Martin Banzer, on Facebook!
+Follow the main character, Martin Banzer, on Facebook!

 Follow the author, Caroline Alethia, on Twitter!

 Copyright Caroline Alethia.
 Materials on this site may be copied and referenced for fair use purposes with proper citation.